 Berkshire Hathaway (Forest River, Inc.)

-Forest River opened for business in 1996 with a goal of becoming the best RV manufacturer in the industry.
-They were bought out in 2005 by Berkshire Hathaway and are sister companies with Coachman.
+Forest River opened for business in 1996 with the goal of becoming the best RV manufacturer in the industry.
+They were bought out in 2005 by Berkshire Hathaway and are sister companies with Coachmen.

-Coachman has been business since 1964.
+Coachmen has been in business since 1964.
 At their height, they were considered the number one RV manufacturer in the United States.
 After the 2008 financial crisis, they were bought out by Forest River and have become the 5th best RV company.

 Gulfstream was once a great name in the RV world.
-After taking a 6 year hiatus on their drivable products, they are starting to re enter that market with their Class C and B+ motorhomes.
+After taking a six-year hiatus on their drivable products, they’re starting to re-enter that market with their Class C and B+ motorhomes.
 Their main products are lightweight travel trailers that are some of the most affordable coaches on the market.

-Started in 1950, Fleetwood was the top selling RV in the industry.
-Now they are part of the REV Group, a parent company for manufacturers like American Coach, Monaco, Holiday Rambler and other well-known companies.
+Started in 1950, Fleetwood was the top-selling RV in the industry.
+Now they are part of the REV Group, a parent company for manufacturers like American Coach, Monaco, Holiday Rambler, and other well-known companies.
 The 2008 financial crisis hit Fleetwood to the point of bankruptcy.
-They have rebuilt themselves to again be a top-selling brand.
+Under REV, they have rebuilt themselves to again be a top-selling brand.
 We found a great video by Camping With the Kellys who discuss the many things they love about their Fleetwood RV after 1-year of ownership.
 They also reveal the issues that have cropped up during that time.

 Started in 1958, Winnebago has become a household name.
 Even those who are not into the RV lifestyle know this company’s products.
 They were one of the few RV companies that survived the 2008 financial crisis and have re-expanded into the travel trailer and motorboat industries.